loader image

 This photograph of the replica Waterbird has Silverholme in the background.

 Having attended the Blackpool Aviation Meeting in October 1909, Gnosspelius began the task of designing an aeroplane which was capable of flying from water.
 His motive was that it would be more sensible to use freely available water than expensive land.
-He was a ‘skilled fitter and turner, who had served his time at a boatbuilder’s yard [Crossfield’s] at Arnside, and no doubt did much of the actual construction himself’. – Britain’s Seaplane Pioneers by M H Goodall, Air Pictorial December 1987.
+He was a ‘skilled fitter and turner, who had served his time at a boat builder’s yard [Crossfield’s] at Arnside, and no doubt did much of the actual construction himself’. – Britain’s Seaplane Pioneers by M H Goodall, Air Pictorial December 1987.

-On 8 August 1910, aviation pioneer Claude Grahame-White, whilst on a visit to a friend, inspected the hydro-aeroplane of Gnosspelius and ‘commended the construction of it, while suggesting a few modifications’. – The Westmorland Gazette, 13 August 1910.
+On 8 August 1910, aviation pioneer Claude Graham-White, whilst on a visit to a friend, inspected the hydro-aeroplane of Gnosspelius and ‘commended the construction of it, while suggesting a few modifications’. – The Westmorland Gazette, 13 August 1910.

-Gnosspelius was collaborating with Edward Wakefield from an early stage and in early August 1910 his hydro-aeroplane was transferred to Wakefield’s hangar at Hill of Oaks.
-In October 1910, they visited Henri Fabre at Paris, where his hydravion was being exhibited.
+In October 1910, Wakefield and Gnosspelius visited Henri Fabre at Paris, where his Hydravion was being exhibited.
 Fabre had made the world’s first flight from water on 28 March that year.

 In July 1910, floats with a ‘step’ were constructed by Borwick & Sons, boat builders of Bowness-on-Windermere, for Gnosspelius from his designs and which he tested at Windermere, just south of Rawlinson Nab – the first floats with a hydroplane step in the world.
 Gnosspelius started with 2 floats, but at the end of 1910 switched to a single float with 1 step.